 Final Stretch on Marble Peak

 The ridge soon narrowed with the unnerving view of Marble Gulch to the east.
-We bypassed krummholz from the west and soon went up 100′ steep snow at 5000′ in crampons.
+We bypassed krummholz from the west and ascended 100′ steep snow in crampons at 5000′.
 From the north saddle, the summit block looked vertical.

 Things looked promising after we crossed the snow arête to the south.
 I stashed gear in the trees and finished the final bit using ledges and holds over some loose rocks.
 Then a few more steps put us on the broad top of Marble Peak.